kapkuber/RisingTides/README.md

 4. **Testing**
    - Utilize all provided input files for testing various methods in the project.
 Each input file contains information about the grid size, water sources, and terrain heights.

-## Contributing
-If you would like to contribute to the project, please follow these guidelines:
-- Fork the repository.
-- Create a new branch for your feature or bug fix.
-- Make changes and submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).